rpuntaie/mutt-wizard/README.rst

       a=x.y@gmail.com mwtype=offline mwaddr=$a mwlogin=$a mwpass=mailwizard-$a mwserverinfo="gmail.com,imap.gmail.com,993,smtp.gmail.com,587" mwname="your name" mw add

     *mwserverinfo* can be omitted, if the email domain is in the accompanied *domains.csv*.
+    *mwusegetmail=1* as additional define uses getmail instead of mbsync.

 *ls|list*